Leave this site

 Only persons who are wanted or suspect will be on an authorised watch list, and they are unable to opt out.
 If you wish to physically avoid a deployment this is not grounds on its own for us to have any interaction with you.
 We will always publish the dates and locations of a deployment several days in advance, except in very exceptional circumstances.

 Images/biometric data of those who don’t cause an alert are automatically and immediately deleted.
-Images which cause an alert are deleted immediately after using them, or within 24 hrs.
+Images which cause an alert are deleted within a few seconds of using them, or within 31 days.
 CCTV footage that's used by the LFR technology is recorded and kept for 31 days.

-Historically there have been issues with Facial Recognition Technology and potential gender and ethnic bias.
+Historically there have been issues with Facial Recognition Technology and potential gender, age and ethnic bias.
 As the technology has developed over time this bias has reduced greatly.

 Following work by South Wales Police, the Met, and the National Physics Laboratory, a report has been produced which gives an impartial, scientifically underpinned and evidence-based analysis of the performance of the facial recognition algorithm currently used by the Metropolitan Police Service and South Wales Police.
 As a result: